Azure/azure-openapi-validator/docs/parameter-not-using-common-types.md

 ## How to fix the violation

 Ensure any paramaters that share a name with those in common-types are declared using a JSON reference (e.g. `"$ref": ./path/to/file#/parameters/CommonParameter`).
+Common-types parameters are defined in [here](https://github.com/Azure/azure-rest-api-specs/blob/main/specification/common-types/resource-management/v4/types.json#L624).